Adam Arkin: Career

 In 1975, Arkin guest-starred in an episode of the award-winning television show Happy Days (season 2, episode 35), and an episode of Barney Miller ("Grand Hotel").
 In 1977, he starred as Lenny Markowitz, the central character in the series Busting Loose.
-He has since appeared in numerous television series, including: A Year in the Life (1988); The Twilight Zone (1986); Northern Exposure (CBS, 1990–1995), in which he played the mercurial barefooted chef Adam; and Chicago Hope (CBS, 1994–2000); two Law & Order episodes (as jewelry store owner George Costas in "Self Defense," Season 3 in 1992, and as a district attorney named Charles Graham in "Red Ball," Season 16 in 2005); Picket Fences (Season 2, Episode 13); The West Wing (1999) (as trauma specialist and psychiatrist Dr. Stanley Keyworth); Frasier (as an obsessive fan of Frasier, for which he was nominated for a Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series); Boston Legal; Baby Bob; Monk; and 8 Simple Rules for Dating My Teenage Daughter (2002).
+He has since appeared in numerous television series, including: A Year in the Life (1988); The Twilight Zone (1986); Northern Exposure (CBS, 1990–1995), in which he played the mercurial barefooted chef Adam; and Chicago Hope (CBS, 1994–2000); two Law & Order episodes (as jewelry store owner George Costas in "Self Defense," Season 3 in 1992, and as a district attorney named Charles Graham in "Red Ball," Season 16 in 2005); Picket Fences (Season 2, Episode 13); Frasier (as an obsessive fan of Frasier, for which he was nominated for a Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series); Boston Legal; Baby Bob; Monk; and 8 Simple Rules for Dating My Teenage Daughter (2002).
 In 2007, he starred in the NBC drama Life in the role of Ted Earley.
 He played a white separatist leader named Ethan Zobelle during the second season of the series Sons of Anarchy.
 In April 2008, Arkin guest-starred in the web series Gorgeous Tiny Chicken Machine Show.
 In 2011, he appeared in a Season 7 episode of The Closer ("To Serve with Love"), and portrayed mob boss Theo Tonin on Justified as well as an FBI agent in The Chicago Code.

 Arkin's film appearances include Halloween H20: 20 Years Later (1998) and Hitch (2005).
 He also played the part of a divorce lawyer in A Serious Man (2009), directed by Ethan and Joel Coen.

 Arkin has also done voice acting.
 He played a minor role in the radio dramatization of Star Wars as the voice of Fixer.
 For PBS, he voiced Meriwether Lewis in Ken Burns's The Voyage of the Corps of Discovery (1997).
 He also provided character voice work for the Emmy-winning series The National Parks: America's Best Idea.

 He has performed in Broadway, off-Broadway, and regional theatre productions, including Brooklyn Boy by playwright Donald Margulies in both its South Coast Repertory world premiere and the Broadway production).

 In addition, he is known for his directing work, including episodes of Grey's Anatomy, Boston Legal, The Riches, Dirt, Ally McBeal, Sons of Anarchy, The Blacklist, Justified, and Masters of Sex.
 He won an Emmy for directing the Showtime television film My Louisiana Sky.
 He also directed three episodes of the 2013 Cold War television drama The Americans, the final episode of the second season (2014) of Masters of Sex, and the final two episodes of the critically acclaimed second season of Fargo (2015), in which he also had a minor role.

 He is a co-executive producer of the television series Get Shorty.